BadwaterBay/camera-trends/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Demonstrate the code is solid.
 Example: The exact commands you ran and their output, screenshots or videos if the pull request changes UI.

+@mentions of the person or team responsible for reviewing proposed changes, if such.